Rahvakogu

 Previous Citizens’ Assemblies in Estonia

-Previous assemblies have addressed green spaces and climate adaptation in Tallinn (2023), sustainable mobility in Tartu (2022), young people’s perspectives on the just transition in Ida-Virumaa (2021), forestry (2019), and political party financing and elections (2013).
-The 2013 assembly led to the creation of Estonia’s right of public initiative to the parliament and simplified the process of founding a political party.
+In Estonia, citizens’ assemblies have been held five times, once at the national level.
+Previous assemblies have addressed the role of green spaces in mitigating climate impacts in Tallinn (2023), sustainable mobility in Tartu (2022), young people’s perspectives on the just transition in Ida-Virumaa (2021), forestry (2019), and political party financing and elections (the 2013 Citizens’ Assembly).

 Citizens’ assemblies have become a widely used method for discussing and deciding on complex issues — both within the European Union and at national and local levels around the world.